Iranians desperate as dark economic clouds gather

 FALLING CURRENCY

-Iranians are desperate to find safe havens for their savings and have been clamouring to buy hard currencies or gold.
+Iranians are desperate to find safe havens for their savings and have been clamoring to buy hard currencies or gold.

 While many blame the sanctions for causing the spiral in prices, there is also much anger against the government for implementing economic reforms that withdrew heavily subsidies on fuel and basic foods at the end of 2010.